Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Introduction

 The paper is organized as follows.
 In Section \ref{section_overview}, we present our results and we comment them.
 The proofs are given in the next sections.
 Section \ref{section_well_posedness} is dedicated to prove the weak well-posedness of the McKean-Vlasov SDE \eqref{McKVSDE_intro} (Theorem \ref{Thm_wellposedness}).
 Then, we study the regularity of its transition density in Section \ref{section_properties_transition_densit} (Theorem \ref{Thm_density_McKean}).
-Section \ref{section_PDE} is devoted to the proof of the regularizing properties of the semigroup and backward Kolmogorov PDE that describes its dynamics (Theorem \ref{Thm_EDP}).
-In Section \ref{section_prop_chaos}, we prove our propagation of chaos estimates (Theorem \ref{Thm_POC}).
+Section \ref{section_PDE} is devoted to the proof of the regularizing properties of the semigroup and the backward Kolmogorov PDE that describes its dynamics (Theorem \ref{Thm_EDP}).
+In Section \ref{section_prop_chaos}, we prove the quantitative weak propagation of chaos result (Theorem \ref{Thm_POC}) and in Section \ref{section_poc_density} the error bound for the approximation of the distribution of one particle by the limiting McKean-Vlasov SDE at the level of densities (Theorem \ref{Thm_poc_density}).
 We prove in Section \ref{section_proof_prop} the technical proposition leading to the regularity of the transition density and the related estimates stated in Theorem \ref{Thm_density_McKean}.
-In Appendix \ref{section_appendix_diff_calculus}, we gather some definitions and propositions related to differential calculus for functions defined on $\PPP$ or $\PP$ that are used in the article.
-Finally, Appendix \ref{section_appendix_parametrix} aims at presenting the parametrix method and quite standard estimates on the density of the solution to a linear stable-driven SDE which are the core of the proof of Theorem \ref{Thm_density_McKean}. \\
+In Appendix \ref{section_appendix_diff_calculus}, we gather some definitions and propositions related to differential calculus for functions defined on $\PPP$ or $\PP$.
+Finally, Appendix \ref{section_appendix_parametrix} aims at presenting the parametrix method and estimates on the density of the solution to a linear stable-driven SDE, which are the core of the proof of Theorem \ref{Thm_density_McKean}.\\

 Let us finally introduce some notations used several times in the article.\\

 \textbf{Notations}

 \begin{enumerate}